Scattering graph method for 3D radiative transfer: Validation against other 3D RT codes

 \section{Validation against other 3D RT codes}

 To examine the validity of the TURSCA model, comparisons against established RT solvers were carried out.
 Two different RT solvers, Siro and SHDOM, were selected to get a range of features examined and they were run with the same input parameters as TURSCA.
-These comparison models were selected because of their different approaches to RT modeling.
+These comparison models were selected because of their different approaches to RT modeling and different capabilities of 3D RT, demonstrating the generality of TURSCA.

 Siro is a backward Monte Carlo RT model first presented by \cite{oikarinen1999multiple} to simulate UV-NIR atmospheric observations by limb-viewing satellites in atmospheres defined as spherical shells.
 In Siro, different orders of scattering can be examined separately, which enriches its capacity for analyzing scattering phenomena.
 Recently Siro has been used as a reference model in RT model intercomparison, where it agreed within 1--3\% with the other models in limb-viewing geometries \cite{zawada2021systematic}.